-In addition to serving as a Senior Investigator at the Center for Neurosciences, Dr. Vijay Dhawan, PhD, is also the leader the Imaging Core of the National Institutes of Health Morris K. Udall Center of Excellence for Parkinson’s Disease Research at The Feinstein Institute for Medical Research.
+In addition to serving as a Senior Investigator, Vijay Dhawan, PhD, also directs the PET Imaging facility at The Feinstein Institute for Medical Research.
 For the past 30 years his research has focused on how biophysics and bioengineering can be applied to neuroscience—and particularly to the study of disease mechanisms in movement disorders and other neurodegenerative conditions.

 A major contribution of his research has been to combine network analytical strategies with in vivo neurochemical measurements to investigate how localized neuronal attrition may be related to the expression of spatially distributed functional brain networks.